jameshnsears/xqa-documentation/README.md

 * [xqa-test-data](https://github.com/jameshnsears/xqa-test-data) - test data - XML files - used by tests.

 ## 6. Limitations
-* Too ease development, on a single workstation, BaseX instances store data in RAM.
+* BaseX instances are configured to store data in RAM.

 ## 7. Current Status
 * For current status refer to the [issue board](https://github.com/jameshnsears/xqa-documentation/projects/1) in GitHub.